10hin/terraform-modules/aws/interface-vpc-endpoint/README.md

 # `aws/interface-vpc-endpoint`

-Create VPC Endpoint with type "Interface".
+Create VPC Endpoint with type "Interface" and Security Group for it.

 ## Diagram